What is metadata?

 For example, this is how a specific rule works with the field Creator, which is called differently in different standards:

-Once the relevant information is found, it is copied in all the three fields.
-In this way we achieve more coherence and clarity when dealing with different standards.
+Once the relevant information is found, it is copied in all three fields.
+In this way, we achieve more coherence and clarity when dealing with different standards.

 Limitations for metadata parsing in Pics.io

-If you need to parse metadata for these assets, please drop us a message at firstname.lastname@example.org, and we'll help you process metadata for these files.
+If you need to parse metadata for these assets, please drop us a message at email@example.com, and we'll help you process metadata for your files.

 How can I be sure that Pics.io captured all the metadata that was inside my digital asset?